zx0223winner/MCScanX_Assistant/README.md

 The code within this repository is licensed under the [MIT License](./LICENSE).
 Please refer to the license file for more information on the terms and conditions of using and contributing to this project.

 ## Ciation
-If you used the codes in this respository, please cite the link.
+If you feel the tool is useful, please cite:

+Zhang, X. et.al 2025.
+How to prepare the input data and run MCScanX efficiently?. bioRxiv, pp.2025-07.

 ### Declaration of generative AI and AI-assisted technologies
 GitHub tool logo generation.
 Author reviewed and edited the content as needed and takes full responsibility for the content.